 Minimalism can seem off-putting at times because some people take it to extremes.
 But as my blog name communicates, I’m all about balanced simple living.

-Don’t be afraid to go down the path to minimalism because of extremist examples.
+Don’t be afraid to go down the path to minimalism because of extreme examples.
 You don’t need to follow anyone else’s rules.
 Embrace the general principles, and examine your own circumstances.
 Take what you need; leave the rest.